Working with OS file systems using Fleet Manager

 Note

-Fleet Manager uses Session Manager, a capability of AWS Systems Manager, to view text previews and
+Fleet Manager uses Session Manager, a tool in AWS Systems Manager, to view text previews and

 tail